MaineLearning/MaineLearning/wp-content/plugins/wp-fb-autoconnect/readme.txt

 == Changelog ==
+= 2.5.12 (2013-03-04) =
+* Display a warning for users who upload the premium addon to the wrong directory
+* More descriptive error message for "Missing POST Data (access_token)"
+* Cleanups to admin panel tab switching; refreshing the panel now restores the previously-shown tab

 = 2.5.11 (2013-02-19) =
 * Widget login form uses site_url (to support FORCE_SSL_LOGIN)
 * Login callback redirects to _process_login.php over https if FORCE_SSL_LOGIN is enabled